So you’ve set up your Pay Per Click ad campaign, rubbed your hands together; and now you’re just waiting for the customers to come flooding in?

 Digital marketing has been busy during the pandemic years of 2020 and 2021.
 Our increased reliance on the internet has shifted more business focus online.

-So, if you’re looking to maximise your online advertising game into 2022, these are the PPC tips that can make a big difference to your results.
+So, if you’re looking to maximise your online advertising game into 2023 and beyond, these are the expert PPC tips that can make a big difference to your results.

 Audience is more important than keywords